-In 2019, my play ""B-Side Man" was included in the Atlanta Fringe Audio Festival
+In 2019, "B-Side Man" was included in the Atlanta Fringe Audio Festival

 Through an extended monologue, a middle-aged African-American man reflects on growing up black but not angry, his struggles as a playwright, his experience as an exotic dancer, reflections on his liberal arts background and it’s lingering effects, and his journey from “individual satellite” to married man.